JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 - [x] Users account keep records of files uploaded and downloaded.
 - [x] Visitors can upload/download files and also have a record of their activities.
 - [x] Visitor activities is merged with user account upon login.
-- [ ] Large files are split into chunks to accommodate browser memory constraints.
-- [ ] Reassembling file chunks seamlessly on the recipient's end.
 - [ ] Receivers can download the file before fully uploaded: streaming / chunking.
 - [ ] Establish multiple P2P links to expedite download speed.*
 - [ ] Distributing chunks to multiple users to enhance download speed.*